zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    true.

-   :v: The boolean vector instance.
+   :param v: The boolean vector instance.

    :returns: True iff all elements in *v* are true or there are no elements.